anggagewor/purdia/README.md

 ## ⚠️ Disclaimer

-This is a weekend/side project that I also use for my own personal tools.
-Updates are not guaranteed on a fixed schedule, but I actively maintain it since I depend on it myself.
-Issues and PRs are welcome — I'll review them when I can.
+Purdia is a long-term project that I actively use as the foundation for my own applications.
+New features are added as real-world needs arise, which means development is continuous but not tied to a fixed release schedule.
+Contributions, bug reports, and ideas are always welcome.

 ---